 Scott Michels is a producer at Retro Report.
 He previously covered national legal news for ABC News.
 His work has also appeared in U.S.News & World Report, the New York Daily News and other publications.
 He is a graduate of New York University School of Law and Columbia’s Graduate School of Journalism, where he has also been an adjunct assistant professor.@scottmichels1

 Catherine Olian is a contributing producer at Retro Report.
 She has produced, written and reported news and documentaries for network, cable and digital media for over two decades.
 Catherine’s work includes 80 stories for the CBS News program “60 Minutes” as well as producing for the CBS Evening News, NBC’s “Rock Center with Brian Williams”, Bloomberg TV, Showtime and others.
 Her work has been honored by 5 Emmy Awards, a Columbia Dupont, a Peabody Award, and two Robert F. Kennedy Awards for excellence in reporting on social justice and human rights.@OlianCat

-Amanda Pollak is a senior producer at Retro Report and has been producing, researching and writing documentaries for Public Television since 1992.
+Amanda Pollak is an advisor at Retro Report and has been producing, researching and writing documentaries for Public Television since 1992.
 She received an individual Emmy for her leading role in researching TR: The Story of Theodore Roosevelt.
 Amanda has produced numerous films for PBS, among them the Emmy Award-winning Truman; Abraham and Mary Lincoln: A House Divided; Money and Power: The History of Business; and one hour of the five-hour scientific series, The Secret Life of the Brain, which earned her an Emmy Award for producing.
 In 2001, Pollak joined Insignia Films to produce multiple films, including Reporting America at War, which earned a Cine Golden Eagle Award and was a 2004 Emmy nominee for Best Documentary, and eight films for American Experience.
 Amanda most recently produced Constitution USA with Peter Sagal, a four-part series for PBS.